an acclaimed wine region for millennia

 Support vehicle: (“sag wagon”) with bilingual driver who is also a bike mechanic.
 Vehicle carries spare parts, spare fully pumped wheels, floor pump, ice cooler, water, nutritious snacks, bike tools, first aid kit, day packs, and gives you a lift if you get tired.

-Bikes: Specialized road bike or hybrid bike.
-Triple chain ring, 27 gears.
-Road bike has carbon fiber fork.
-Hybrids have front suspension.
-E-bike available as an upgrade on request for 48 euros.
+Bikes: Specialized Allez road bike with drop handlebars or Trek FX2 with flat handlebars.
+Electric bike available as an upgrade for 50 euros.
+Carbon bike available as an upgrade for 70 euros.
 Regular pedals or toe clips on request.
 You are welcome to bring your own clip-in pedals and shoes.
-See Our Bikes & Gear
+See Our Bikes and Our Gear

 Bike gear: water bottle, helmet, handlebar pouch, odometer

-Wine tasting: Wine tasting of 4-5 wines at five wineries
+Wine tasting: Wine tasting of 3-4 wines at four wineries

 Entry fee: entry fees to Vravrona archaeology site (Temple of Artemis) and museum

-Lunch: Either at a winery or seaside taverna in Rafina.
+Lunch: Either at a winery or seaside taverna in Porto Rafti.
 Meat and vegetarian options as well.

 Most everyone taking an Athens Day Tour does so as an add-on to their multi-day bike tour, before or after the tour.
-The cost of the selected day tour is added to the final cost of the multi-day bike tour.
+The cost of the selected day tour will be added to the final cost of the multi-day bike tour.

 If you are only a day tripper – perhaps you are a cruise traveler – you will need to contact us to arrange the date and time you wish to schedule a day tour and we’ll let you know how to make payment.